-Here, you will find how to approach current affairs MCQs (quiz questions) and their relevance in the competitive examinations with special focus on the UPSC exam.
+Here, you will find how to approach current affairs MCQs (UPSC quiz questions) and their relevance in the competitive examinations with a special focus on the civil services exam.

 |To prepare for current affairs, GK quiz is one source, while aspirants can also refer to other sources to brush up their current affairs preparation:

-All the above-mentioned resources work as the best tools for current affairs preparation
+All the above-mentioned resources work as the best tools for current affairs quiz preparation.

 Features of Current Affairs Quiz

 With so many sources of news and the internet, aspirants should select the relevant study material for Current Affairs preparation.
 In BYJU’S Current Affairs Quiz, you can test your GK and exam preparation as the quiz questions are curated by subject-matter experts and the difficulty level is at par with the Civil Services Exam.